 There is an option to buy any piece you love at a discount (it's used clothing after all).
 I rarely buy anything from my packs because the whole point of using this service is I don't want to commit too much to my closet while I'm still losing weight.

 I have been happy enough with the service to say I will hold on to the subscription until I lose 20 pounds.
-I am about 5 pounds above that right now, so at the pace I lose weight, I expect to be subscribing another month or two.
+I am about 5 pounds above that right now, so at the pace I lose weight, I expect to be subscribing another three or four months.
 It has been useful.
 I am constantly injecting a bit of freshness into my closet and I love the anticipation of a new box.
 It's more environmentally sound to rent clothes instead of buy them as well.

 I don't know if I would say outright I recommend the service.
 It has its drawbacks and its advantages.
 I can only say if you are considering it, to take a chance and find out for yourself.